kentik/docker-monitor/grafana-influxdb.README.md

 The script assumes a few ports and domains, as well as the root/root login for InfluxDB and admin/admin login for Grafana.
 All of these configurations are listed at the top of the script, so just change them to suit your needs.
+The InfluxDB name, login, and password are all hard-coded to `cadvisor`.

 Credit